Parmar2001/Data_Analyst_Portfolio/README.md

 ### E-Commerce Sales Dashboard with Power BI
 This repository contains a Power BI project for creating an E-Commerce Sales Dashboard.
 The dashboard provides insights and visualizations related to sales data in the e-commerce domain.
 This Power BI project aims to visualize and analyze sales data in the e-commerce sector.
-It offers an easy-to-understand, interactive dashboard that provides essential insights for decision-making and performance tracking.
+It offers an easy-to-understand, interactive dashboard that provides essential decision-making and performance-tracking insights.
 #### Links
 - <a href="https://github.com/Parmar2001/Data_Analyst_Portfolio/blob/main/Power%20BI/E-Commerce_sales_DashBoard.pdf"> E-Commerce Sales Dashboard : </a>